-The school is aware there is a clear link between regular non-attendance and CSE.
-Staff will consider a child to be at potential CSE risk in the case of regular non-attendance at school and will make reasonable enquiries with the child and parents/carers to enable them to assess this risk.
+Witley C of E Infant School is aware there is a clear link between regular non-attendance and CSE.
+Staff will consider a child to be at potential CSE risk in the case of regular non-attendance at school, and make reasonable enquiries with the child and parents/carers to assess this risk.

-All staff are aware that safeguarding incidents and/or behaviours can be associated with factors outside school and/or can occur between children outside of these environments.
+All staff are aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments.
 All staff, but especially the DSL will consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.

-In all cases if the DSL identifies any level of concern the DSL should contact the C-SPA and if a child is in immediate danger the Police should be called on 999.
+In all cases, if the DSL identifies any level of concern they should contact the C-SPA, and if a child is in immediate danger the Police should be called on 999.

-The school is aware that often a child is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
+Witley C of E Infant School is aware that often a child is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
 As a consequence, the child may resent what they perceive as interference by staff.
 However, staff must act on their concerns as they would for any other type of abuse.
 Children also rarely self-report CSE so staff must be particularly vigilant to potential indicators of risk.

-The school includes the risks of sexual exploitation in an age-appropriate manner within the PSHE and RSE curriculum.
+The school includes the risks of sexual exploitation in the PSHE and RSE curriculum, delivered in an age-appropriate context.